kg6zvp/clear-aligner/README.md

 ```

 This script requires Python3 installed and the corpora TSV files to be in `src/tsv`.
-The SQL commands used by this script to create this database may be found in:
+The SQL commands used by this script to create the database may be found in:

 ```
 sql/create-template-db.sql